p2sr/SourceAutoRecord/README.md

 - `sar_bind_reload <key> [save_name]` binds automatically `save save_name;reload` to the given key when loading
 - `sar_unbind_save` unbinds the key and stops automatic binding for `sar_bind_save`
 - `sar_unbind_reload` unbinds the key and stops automatic binding for `sar_bind_reload`

-- Save files will be named _2, _3, etc.
+Save files will be named _2, _3, etc.
-- File indexing will be synced automatically with the demo recorder when recording with demos
+File indexing will be synced automatically with the demo recorder when recording with demos.

 ### Demo Parser
 - `sar_time_demo [demo_name]` parses a demo and prints some useful information about it